-Your Reserved Instance metrics could be deceiving youErik Carlin, Co-Founder and Chief Product Officer
+Your financial optimization metrics could be deceiving youErik Carlin, Co-Founder and Chief Product Officer

-- Commonly used metrics like RI utilization and RI coverage don't always correlate with savings.
-Lower RI utilization and RI coverage could generate higher savings.
+- Commonly used metrics like utilization and coverage don't always correlate with savings.
+Lower utilization and coverage could generate higher savings.

 - If you don't know your ESR, you're probably saving less than you think.
-ProsperOps offers a free, no commitment RI Savings Analysis that shows your historical ESR trend, as well as future savings potential with an RI portfolio actively managed by ProsperOps.
+ProsperOps offers a free, no commitment Compute Savings Analysis that shows your historical ESR trend, as well as future savings potential with a Savings Plan and RI portfolio actively managed by ProsperOps.

 This is part 2 of a 3 part series introducing the concept of Effective Savings Rate (ESR).
 In part 1, we describe what ESR is, why it's necessary, and how to calculate it.
-In this post, we'll look at how existing Reserved Instance (RI) metrics can be misleading and why ESR is the one metric that matters when measuring RI savings performance.
-In part 3 of the series, we'll show you how to calculate your own ESR and discuss good and bad ESRs.
+In this post, we'll look at how existing financial optimization metrics can be misleading and why ESR is the one metric that matters when measuring savings performance.
+In part 3, we'll benchmark ESR and discuss great, average, and low ESRs.

-"My RI utilization is 95% so we're good."
-It's not uncommon for us to hear this and our response is usually the same: "Would you rather have high RI utilization or high RI savings?" (you could also substitute coverage for utilization) People generally pause at that question because they equate high RI utilization or coverage with high RI savings.
+"My utilization is 95% so we're good."
+It's not uncommon for us to hear this and our response is usually the same: "Would you rather have high utilization or high savings?" (you could also substitute coverage for utilization) People generally pause at that question because they equate high utilization or coverage with high savings.
 Everyone wants high savings, but they measure it via utilization and coverage.
-The problem with that approach is that both RI utilization and RI coverage can be misleading when it comes to actual dollars saved with RIs.
+The problem with that approach is that both utilization and coverage can be misleading when it comes to actual dollars saved.
 If your goal is to maximize savings, you need a metric that always correlates with savings.
 This is Effective Savings Rate (ESR).

 The skeptic in you may be thinking, "If ESR is so critical, why hasn't someone introduced it previously?
-RI utilization and RI coverage seem to be what AWS and every RI reporting tool highlight, so aren't we good?"
+Utilization and coverage seem to be what AWS and every reporting tool highlight, so aren't we good?"

-Quick recap: ESR represents the percentage discount you receive with RIs across your entire EC2 fleet, when all is said and done.
-With EC2 instances coming and going, RIs being bought, modified, exchanged, and expiring, each with differing discount rates, across multiple AWS accounts, it's non-trivial to understand your actual savings rate.
-That's what ESR does—it's the ultimate RI savings truth teller (read part 1 of this series for more background on ESR).
+Quick recap: ESR represents the percentage discount you receive with RIs and Savings Plans across your entire compute fleet (EC2, Fargate, and Lambda), when all is said and done.
+With resources coming and going, savings instruments being bought, modified, exchanged, and expiring, each with differing discount rates, across multiple AWS accounts, it's non-trivial to understand your actual savings rate.
+That's what ESR does—it's the ultimate savings truth teller (read part 1 of this series for more background on ESR).

-RI coverage is a common RI metric and represents the percent of EC2 "covered" with RIs.
-For example, if you have 10 EC2 instances and five corresponding RIs, your RI coverage is 50%.
+Coverage is a common metric and represents the percent of compute resources "covered" with RIs or Savings Plans.
+For now, let's consider RIs, although a similar concept exists for Savings Plans.
+If you have 10 EC2 instances and five corresponding RIs, your RI coverage is 50%.
 If four RIs match but one RI doesn't, your RI coverage is 40%.
 And so forth.